jschavesr/base-presentation/source.md

 function draw() {
   background(0);
   // This embedded loop skips over values in the arrays based on
-  // the spacer letiable, so there are more values in the array
+  // the spacer variable, so there are more values in the array
   // than are drawn here.
-Change the value of the spacer letiable
+Change the value of the spacer variable
   // to change the density of the points for (let x = 0; x < width; x += spacer) {
     for (let y = 0; y < height; y += spacer) {